openmetalio/openmetal-docs/docs/engineers-notes/intro-to-cloud-init.md

 have various other uses as well.

-When creating a cloud-config file you will want to place a special identifier of `#cloud-config` so that Cloud-init can be aware of the set of instructions it's about to receive.
+When creating a cloud-config file you will want to place a special identifier of `#cloud-config` so that cloud-init can be aware of the set of instructions it's about to receive.

 Below we will go over some examples of cloud-configs.